neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 +-------------+-----------------------------------------------------------------------+
               |                       encrypted (no padding)                          |
 ```
 The KDF **IV** is cryptographically strong random bytes generated for every package.
 When package is updated, new random bytes must be generated.
-The MAC placed before chunk content, in addition, acts as synthetic IV for CBC mode.
+The MAC placed before chunk content, in addition, acts as synthetic IV for the CBC mode.
+When the KDF IV size is zero, the content is encrypted deterministically.

 All packages, including the last one that may be incomplete, have the same format. *End of stream* is represented by an incomplete or empty package.
 An incomplete package has more than one padding byte.
-An empty package has zero length *content* and produces a 64 byte *package*.
+An empty package has zero length *content*.

 *Package size* is used to control the amount of data held in memory during protection and unprotection of a single package.
 The default recommended size is 64 KiB but can be changed based on the application requirements.